Proxies & Reverse Proxies

 X-Forwarded-For: client, proxy1, proxy2

-each proxy appends the IP it received the connection from. the leftmost IP is supposedly the original client — but can be spoofed by the client. never trust the leftmost IP for security without validating the chain.
+each proxy appends the IP it received from. leftmost is supposedly the original client — but clients can spoof this.
+REMOTE_ADDR (TCP source IP) is the only IP you actually verified. never trust leftmost X-FF for security without validating the whole chain.

 X-Real-IP